 What is Lescol XL?

 Lescol XL is used to lower cholesterol and triglycerides (types of fat) in the blood and to slow the build-up of plaque (fatty deposits) in your blood vessels.

-Lescol XL is also used to lower the risk of heart complications in certain people with coronary artery disease.
+Lescol XL is also used to lower the risk of heart complications in certain people with coronary heart disease.

 Lescol XL is used in adults and children who are at least 10 years old.